graydot/potter/distribution/README.md

 1. **Welcome you** with a friendly setup dialog
 2. **Guide you** to configure your OpenAI API key
 3. **Let you customize** all preferences in the native macOS settings interface
-4. **Automatically restart** with your settings applied
+4. **Continue seamlessly** without restart - your settings are applied immediately

-No more command-line configuration needed - everything is handled through the beautiful native UI!
+No more command-line configuration or app restarts needed - everything is handled through the beautiful native UI!

 ## Installation